autopkg/apizz-recipes/LoggerPro_License/README.md

 ### How to Use These Recipes

-1. Add the prochat-recipes repo to autopkg.
+1. Add the repo - https://github.com/apizz/apizz-recipes repo to autopkg.

 2. Create overrides for both the LoggerPro_License.download.recipe and LoggerPro_License.pkg.recipe
 - You can change the override recipe name should the major version of the software change in the future (ex.
 LoggerPro4)